 Building Stronger Financial Positioning Before Buying

-• Avoiding unnecessary new credit accounts
+• Avoiding unnecessary new credit accounts or large purchases

-• Building liquidity reserves
+• Building liquidity and maintaining adequate cash reserves

-• Maintaining stable employment
+• Demonstrating stable employment and consistent income

 Financial Readiness Creates Negotiating Leverage

-• Strengthen purchase offers
+• Present more competitive and credible purchase offers

-• Reduce underwriting complications
+• Reduce underwriting delays and financing-related uncertainties

-• Increase seller confidence
+• Increase seller confidence in the likelihood of a successful closing

-• Reduce long-term financial stress
+• Reduce financial stress during escrow and after closing

 Long-Term Ownership Requires Long-Term Planning

-• Community alignment
+• Community character and lifestyle alignment

 Final Thoughts